 At this stage of your journey to GCSEs, you have put a lot of effort into achieving exam success.
 You may feel as though you have already done the exam due to the hard work that got you this far but it’s not over yet.

 Your strategy on the day of the GCSEs can affect your performance in the exam hall.
-The countless hours of study throughout years 11 and 12 may not be reflected in your final result if you let it go to waste when it really counts.
+The countless hours of study throughout your final school years may not be reflected in your final result if you let it go to waste when it really counts.

 We share some expert exam tips to help you optimise your performance on the day of the GCSE exam.
 Take a look at our top advice for the day of the GCSEs below.

 1. Get Enough Sleep

 The best thing you can do to get your dream exam results is to make sure you are getting good quality sleep.
 The days you sleep better you feel energised, stimulated and motivated and this is an ideal mental state for doing exams.

 Have an early night and factor in an earlier waking time than usual when calculating when to go to bed the day before your GCSEs.
 This will ensure you arrive at the exam hall without rushing to get to your seat.